scaletg21/bcdr/README.md

 # SCALE BCDR APP

-SCALE Technology Group - Business Continuity & Disaster Recovery Framework Assesment
+SCALE Technology Group - Business Continuity & Disaster Recovery Assesment

+Frontend & Backend code.
+This does not include SCALE question, scoring, and metadata that is collected during the assesment.
+Only the logic to gather data.

 This application is hosted in the SCALE private cloud and was created using the following: